phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 605487
+#Total Number of Tweets: 1278190
-#Number of Clinton Tweets: 457499
+#Number of Trump Tweets: 606019
-#Number of Rubio Tweets: 176457
+#Number of Clinton Tweets: 457787
-#Number of Sanders Tweets: 170195
+#Number of Rubio Tweets: 176625
-#Number of Carson Tweets: 95785
+#Number of Sanders Tweets: 170350
-#Number of Bush Tweets: 62759
+#Number of Carson Tweets: 95878
-#Total Number of Tweets:
+#Number of Bush Tweets: 62820
 ---